-Prerequisite: Enrollment in another COC Photo course.
+Units: 1.00-2.00 54.0 - 108.0 hours lab maximum Prerequisite: Enrollment in another COC Photo course.
 An open lab for the currently enrolled photography student who wishes to increase skills through the use of the photography lab facility.
-Units do not apply to the associate degree and offered credit/no-credit only.
+Units do not apply to the associate degree.
+Offered credit/no-credit or pass/no-pass only.
+May be taken four times for credit.